-Working with the energies of both light and dark, the core of my art practice centers on the impulse to create objects of beauty and contemplation in response to familial and cultural dysfunction.
-Using hand-written text, line, grid, organic forms and repetition, I weave and build drawings and paintings that bring the viewer into fields of rhythmic silence.
+Working with the energies of both light and dark, the core of my art practice centers on the impulse to create objects of beauty and contemplation in response to cultural and familial dysfunction.
+Using hand-written text, line, grid, organic forms and repetition, I weave and build drawings and paintings that bring the viewer into fields of subtle rhythm and quiet stillness.

-Through the use of humor, mantric techniques, and philosophical wisdom texts, I create contemporary visual poems that offer solace to the viewer in troubled times.
-The “fuck” phrases found in the knowing light staying dark series, while meant to subdue demons of anxiety, anger and confusion, are also a form of dark humor laughing at the absurdity of aspects of human life.
-In the chant series the philosophical phrases borrowed from the Tao Te Ching are primarily words of wisdom, and at the same time, are subtly humorous: “too much food and useless baggage,” “polite and quiet like house guests,” “I’ll never be like other people”.
+Through the use of humor, mantric techniques, and philosophical wisdom texts, I create contemporary visual poems that offer solace to the viewer in challenging times.
+The “fuck” phrases found in the knowing light staying dark series, while meant to subdue demons of anxiety, anger and confusion, function also as a form of dark humor laughing at the absurdity of aspects of human life.
+In the chant series the philosophical phrases borrowed from the Tao Te Ching primarily contain words of wisdom, and at the same time, are subtly humorous: “too much food and useless baggage,” “polite and quiet like house guests,” “I’ll never be like other people”.

 The meditative methods used to create the woven lines found in both The Way and the groundless ground series, the layered, organic forms of subtle bodies and the brushed Zen circles of both ensō series are intended to induce a state of calm.
-The patterned and rhythmic fields require the viewer to slow down and relinquish distraction, and to give each piece full, quiet, beginner’s-mind attention.
+The patterned and rhythmic surfaces require the viewer to slow down, to relinquish distraction, and to give each piece full, quiet, beginner’s-mind attention.
 The making and the viewing constitute acts of rebellion against the cacophony of American, global capitalist life and it’s aggressive, noisy, hyper-masculine, delusional demands.
 The work arises from a desire to heal self and others.

 things said about my art by others: